 HoundBytes is an online magazine that showcases original work created by ENMU students, faculty and staff.
-Currently, HoundBytes is accepting articles for publication on any topic of interest to the University community; submission queries may be emailed to
+Currently, HoundBytes is accepting articles for publication on any topic of interest to the University community.
+For information, contact Faculty Adviser Dr. Patricia Dobson.

 KENW is a public television and radio station that broadcasts from the campus of ENMU.
 KENW offers access to professional equipment and first-class facilities to students interested in gaining professional broadcasting experience.
 You earn course credit while working for on-air programs such as Sports Look, the nationally syndicated Creative Living or the student-run weekly news program News 3 New Mexico.
 Opportunities for hands-on experience include audio and video production, on-air talent, news reporting, graphic design, floor directing, camera operations and more.
 If you are interested in getting involved with KENW, contact your academic adviser.

 As a graduate student, graduate assistantships offer valuable experience and financial support.
 Graduate assistants in the Department of Communication are hired on a yearly or semester-by-semester basis, depending on your qualifications and departmental need.
 As a graduate assistant, you are primarily responsible for teaching lower-division undergraduate communication courses; in some cases you may also work with faculty as a research assistant or assisting in other department-related duties as needed.
 The University waives out-of-state tuition, allowing graduate students to pay tuition and fees at the low in-state rate.
-If you are interested in applying for a graduate assistantship, submit the Application for Graduate Assistantship form to the Graduate School.
+If you are interested in applying for a graduate assistantship, you can apply through neogov.